cscode07/Memory-Game/README.md

 - __Features Left to Implement__

-- Sound effects for flipping and matching cards
+-Sound effects for flipping and matching cards

 -Timer and time-based scoring